vuthuyduong/dnabarcoder/README.md

 <img src="https://github.com/vuthuyduong/dnabarcoder/blob/master/images/CBSITS.3.visualization.png" width="300" height="300">

+Here the sequences are colored by on the taxa at the class level.

 If the simmatrix is not given, dnabarcoder will compute it and save it in the file dnabarcoder/CBSITS.sim.
-Note that if the computer cannot handle the complete similarity matrix, it is better to use [fMLC](https://github.com/vuthuyduong/fMLC) (the Windows platform).
+Note that if the computer cannot handle the complete similarity matrix, it is better to use [fMLC](https://github.com/vuthuyduong/fMLC/tree/master/Windows) for visualization.

-Here the sequences are colored by on the taxa at the class level.

 We can also visualize the sequences using [DIVE](https://github.com/NLeSC/DiVE).
 In this case, please download DiVE and place in the visualization folder, and use the following command: